jgoalby/jgoalby.github.io/games/template/readme.md

 Check out tweens more and timelines as well
 Atlas?
+Someone said the nineslices doesn't work in canvas?
+Did that change?

 # Next
 - Fix the button for clear cache.
 Make a form button?